boschglobal/doxysphinx/docs/getting_started.md

 ### Recommended settings

-these settings are optional but strongly recommended (you will be warned in case of some value deviations):
+these settings are optional but strongly recommended (you will be notified in case of some value deviations):

 ```yaml